Wells Fargo (WFC) Stock Drops Despite Market Gains: Important Facts to Note

-The investment community will be paying close attention to the earnings performance of Wells Fargo in its upcoming release.
-The company is slated to reveal its earnings on January 15, 2025.
-The company is forecasted to report an EPS of $1.34, showcasing a 3.88% upward movement from the corresponding quarter of the prior year.
-At the same time, our most recent consensus estimate is projecting a revenue of $20.55 billion, reflecting a 0.34% rise from the equivalent quarter last year.
+Analysts and investors alike will be keeping a close eye on the performance of Wells Fargo in its upcoming earnings disclosure.
+The company's earnings report is set to go public on October 14, 2025.
+The company is forecasted to report an EPS of $1.54, showcasing a 1.32% upward movement from the corresponding quarter of the prior year.
+Meanwhile, our latest consensus estimate is calling for revenue of $21.17 billion, up 3.95% from the prior-year quarter.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Wells Fargo.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.45% increase.
-At present, Wells Fargo boasts a Zacks Rank of #2 (Buy).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.93% higher.
+As of now, Wells Fargo holds a Zacks Rank of #3 (Hold).

-In the context of valuation, Wells Fargo is at present trading with a Forward P/E ratio of 13.02.
-This valuation marks a discount compared to its industry's average Forward P/E of 14.64.
+In terms of valuation, Wells Fargo is currently trading at a Forward P/E ratio of 13.39.
+This valuation marks a discount compared to its industry average Forward P/E of 16.79.

-Also, we should mention that WFC has a PEG ratio of 1.44.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-As of the close of trade yesterday, the Financial - Investment Bank industry held an average PEG ratio of 1.27.
+Meanwhile, WFC's PEG ratio is currently 1.28.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The average PEG ratio for the Financial - Investment Bank industry stood at 1.49 at the close of the market yesterday.

 The Financial - Investment Bank industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 19, putting it in the top 8% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 28, placing it within the top 12% of over 250 industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.